DIN-Foundation/bcs-ntnu-2021/project-plan.md

 ## 4.2 Plan for statusmøter og beslutningspunkter i perioden

+We have planned 2 weekly meetings, 1 with supervisor and 1 with product owner.

+- Product owner meeting: Tuesdays @ 12:30
+- Supervisor meeting: Tuesdays @ 13:00

+Participants of these meetings have received invites by email, to make it easy to add the scheduled meetings to their respective calendars.

 # 5. Organisering av kvalitetssikring

 ## 5.1 Dokumentasjon, standardbruk og kildekode